hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 Conveyor supports releasing to the [Microsoft Store](https://apps.microsoft.com/).
 Due to [limitations in the Store API](https://learn.microsoft.com/en-us/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services#step-1-complete-prerequisites-for-using-the-microsoft-store-submission-api), the first submission of your app has to be done manually at the Microsoft Partner Center.

-The first thing you need is to set up an account the Microsoft Partner Center:
+The first thing you need is to set up an account at the Microsoft Partner Center:

 1. [Register as a Windows app developer in Microsoft Partner Center](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/partner-center-developer-account).
 2. Have a tenant associated with your Partner Center account.
 You can achieve that by either [associating an existing Azure AD in Partner Center](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/associate-existing-azure-ad-tenant-with-partner-center-account) or by [creating a new Azure AD in Partner Center](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/create-new-azure-ad-tenant).

 With the account properly set up, you'll need to make the first release:

 1. In the Partner Center, [reserve your app's name](https://learn.microsoft.com/en-us/windows/apps/publish/publish-your-app/reserve-your-apps-name?pivots=store-installer-msix).
 Make sure to select **MSIX or PWA app** when specifying the app type.
-2. In your `conveyor.conf`, Make sure your `app.display-name` matches the name you reserved for your app.
+2. In your `conveyor.conf`, make sure your `app.display-name` matches the name you reserved for your app.
 3. In the new app overview, go to the **Product Identity** page.
 You'll need to fill out the `app.windows.store` keys in your `conveyor.conf` with the values from this page as follows:
    * `app.windows.store.identity-name`: copy the value of the **Package/Identity/Name** field
    * `app.windows.store.publisher`: copy the value of the **Package/Identity/Publisher** field.